open-component-model/ocm-spec/doc/01-model/01-model.md

-# OCM Model
+# Open Component Model (OCM)

 This chapter describes the elements and data formats the Open Component Model deals with.
 All implementations MUST provide a binding for those kinds of elements.

 ## Introduction

-The Open Compoment Model consists of a core model plus extensions.
+The Open Component Model consists of a core model plus extensions.
 The core model describes the key elements *Component*, *Component Version* being stored in *Component Registries*. *Component Versions* have a type and an identity, and consist of *sources*, *resources* and *references*. *Component Registries* are containers persisting component versions and may exist in various types for different storage technologies.
 Many parts of the Open-Component-Model can be extended to provide flexibility and adaption to different environments.
 Some of these extension are defined in this specification.
 Others may be defined customer-specific or for dedicated environments.

 The following chapters will provide more details about these concepts.